olilarkin/juce_faustllvm/README.md

 # LIBFAUST LLVM JIT Module for JUCE
+- this project is archived due to code rot - if someone has time to get it working with the latest JUCE, that would be great

 This is a JUCE Module for embedding the libfaust JIT compiler as a JUCE AudioProcessor/AudioPluginInstance.
 It includes supporting classes such as a Faust syntax highlighter for the JUCE code editor.